darrenmessenger/simon-game/README.md

 ### Existing Features

-#### Every Page
+#### Main Page
-On every page there is a full page background of the Monkees.
-I have applied an overlay over the top of the background to make it slightly darker and make the text easier to read.
+On the main page there is a background image of some random numbers, which seemed to suit the Simon game.
+The two main sections have this background but I have put a put an opaque overlay over the background image, one in blue and the other in yellow.
-The main header of every page is clickable and will take you back to the landing page.
+I chose this as it suited the colours of the actual Simon game (red, blue, green, yellow).

 #### Header:
 There is a static header at the top of the page which includes some menu items to take you to different parts of the page.